nccgroup/ScoutSuite/README.md

 data stored as JSON payloads.
 Scout2 will also generate additional JavaScript files that contain potential security flaws and best practices violations.
 To review the configuration, simply open the report.html file in your browser.

+## Format of the CSV file that contains credentials

+AWS allows users to download access keys in a CSV file.
+If you downloaded the file from the AWS web console, this should just work.
+If you were handed credentials outside of a CSV file, the expected format is as follow:

+    User Name,Access Key Id,Secret Access Key (,MFA Serial) FooBar,XXXXXXXXXXXXXXXXXXX,XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX (,arn:aws:iam::XXXXXXXXXXXX:mfa/f00b4r)

+**Note:** The fourth value is not standard, but supported for convenience if you have enabled MFA-protected API access and want to avoid entering your MFA serial everytime you run Scout2.

 ## Advanced documentation